charlax/python-education/learning-python/02-the-language.md

-# Learning Python the language
+# Learning Python as a language

 ## Intro